 - Zacatecas City

 As you can see, Uber operates in many parts of Mexico.
 One thing you have to keep in mind is the cities listed above are major cities.
-For economy purposes, the list does not include metro areas.
+For economic purposes, the list does not include metro areas.
 Take Monterrey as an example.
 Uber operates in Monterrey as well as in all the metro area which includes 13 municipalities.
 The same applies to the rest.

 Are There Any Differences in Service?